Ben White (rugby union, born 1998)

-Benjamin James White (born 27 May 1998) is a professional rugby union player who plays as a scrum-half for Top 14 club Toulon.
+Benjamin James White (born 27 May 1998) is a Scottish professional rugby union player who plays as a scrum-half for Top 14 club Toulon.
 Born in England, he represents Scotland at international level after qualifying on ancestry grounds.

 Club career

 Leicester Tigers

 White made his first senior Tigers appearance aged 17, against Argentina at Welford Road in Marcos Ayerza's testimonial fixture in the build up to the 2015 Rugby World Cup.

 White then made his Premiership debut against Harlequins on 25 October 2015; at the age of 17 years and 151 days White became the youngest player to play for Leicester in the Premiership.

 White, a member of the Tigers Academy, captained the Tigers U18 Academy League Team, the Premiership 7's team and ultimately captained the Tigers 1st 15 in the Premiership, aged 21.
 On the 16 June 2021 Leicester Tigers announced his release.

 White is also the youngest professional player in Doncaster Knights history having made his debut against London Welsh on 23 April 2016, whilst on loan from Leicester.